 - History of abnormal cholesterol and triglyceride levels (dyslipidemia)

-Part B also covers these tests if 2 or more of these apply to you:
+Medicare also covers these screenings if 2 or more of these apply to you:

-- History of gestational diabetes (diabetes during pregnancy) or delivery of a baby weighing more than 9 pounds
+- You have a history of gestational diabetes (diabetes during pregnancy) or delivery of a baby weighing more than 9 pounds.